Let’s not beat around the bush here. Yes, fertilized eggs are safe to eat.

-For both you and the egg, well, the egg is kind of out of luck, but there’s nothing wrong with eating a fertilized egg.
+For both you and the egg, well, the egg is kind of out of luck, but there’s nothing wrong with you can eat a fertilized egg.

 The truth is, if you buy eggs from the grocery store, you aren’t going to be eating many (if any) fertilized eggs.